eitrtechnologies/idem-azurerm/README.md

 `pip install idem-azurerm`

 ## INSTALLATION FOR DEVELOPMENT
-1. Clone the `idem_provider_azurerm` repository and install with pip:
+1. Clone the `idem-azurerm` repository and install with pip:
 `pip install -r requirements.txt`
 2. Run `pip install -e <path to provider>` from your project's root directory